lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

+---
+description: Learn how to set up Lite XL as an integrated development environment.
+---

 # Setup Lite XL as an IDE

 Lite XL can be configured to be a proper IDE for most programming languages.